nasa/earthdata-search/README.md

 ### Deployment

 When the time comes to deploy the application, first ensure that you have the required ENV vars set:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

+This application runs in a VPC for NASA security purposes, therefor the following values are expected when a deployment ocurrs.

+- VPC_ID
+- SUBNET_ID_A
+- SUBNET_ID_B

 To deploy the full application use the following:

-	NODE_ENV=production serverless deploy
+	NODE_ENV=production serverless deploy --stage UNIQUE_STAGE

-We specify `NODE_ENV` here because we are using `dotenv` which breaks our environment variables out into logical files that contain environment specific values.
+We specify `NODE_ENV` here because we are using `dotenv` which breaks our environment variables out into logical files that contain environment specific values. `UNIQUE_STAGE` defaults to `dev` but customizing it here allows you to deploy multiple stacks within the same account.